hironico/react-social/packages/@hironico/react-social/README.md

 ### Sandbox

-You can checkout the app folder for a sandbox application that demaonstrates how to integrate social logins for an app.
+Checkout the app folder for a sandbox application that demonstrates how to integrate social logins for an app.

 You must create a .env file (see .env-sample) that will contain your app IDs for the login providers (Google, Facebook).